ankurkmaurya/Java/README.md

 # Java
-This repository holds conceptual and practice java programs.
+This repository holds conceptual and practice Java programs.